lukechanning/chowder-bucket/_posts/2016-03-16-mad-men-modern.md

 So what about everything else?
 Well, for starters Sterling Cooper would be [somewhere near Salesforce Tower](http://www.bizjournals.com/sanfrancisco/blog/real-estate/2015/04/startup-san-francisco-salesforce-trulia-talkdesk.html).
 And companies like Salesforce would get more mention than Secor Laxatives.
 In fact, the entire scope of advertising has changed considerably since the 1960s.

 In the show, almost everything is done through the company: Creative work, ad placement, sales tracking, etc. But as shown by that Salesforce shout-out, this isn't the case any more.
 The Internet has completely unwoven the fabric of [bundled advertising](http://hbswk.hbs.edu/item/advertising-its-not-mad-men-anymore).
 Facebook and AdWords have replaced newspaper placements.
 Television ads are still around, but the nature of those is changing, too.
-Plus, Hulu and Netflix are making things even stranger for the Mad Men, creating new opportunities and new headaches.
+Plus, Hulu and Netflix are making things even stranger for the characters, creating new opportunities and new headaches.

 > In short, the Web has made it all more direct.
 Companies now regularly have in-house marketing teams, in-part because everything is easily accessible.
 A Hulu rep can talk to you about ads.
 Facebook is almost too accesible.
 Even the tools we use to make graphics are simpler.
 Photoshop is a Creative Cloud login away.
 It's all right there, and that means fewer thousands spent at Sterling Cooper.